bobagit/library-odin/README.md

 # Odin Project - Library / Book Project

 I used the [Berkeley Public Library](https://www.berkeleypubliclibrary.org/) site as the template for the design.
-I wrote the first attempt and nearly finished it, but ran into looping bugs near the end.
-That, coupled with general dissatisfaction for the quality of the code and organization, I decided to take a break, study, and attempt a complete refactor.
+On my first attempt of the project, I ran into looping bugs.
+This held me up for a few days, so I decided to take a break, study, and attempt a complete refactor.

-I focused on chapter 15 of Flanagan's *(JavaScript: The Definitive Guide)[https://learning.oreilly.com/library/view/javascript-the-definitive/9781491952016/]* which covers events and propagation.
+I focused on chapter 15 of Flanagan's *(JavaScript: The Definitive Guide)[https://learning.oreilly.com/library/view/javascript-the-definitive/9781491952016/]* on events and propagation.
 I also reviewed [MDN's Intro to Events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events).
-After three days of working on the same looping bug, I decided it would be worth it to review completed Odin Project code.
+After a few days of working on the same looping bug, I decided it would be worth it to review a few completed Odin projects.
 I made a point to study the code and look up everything I didn't understand (and not just blindly paste in segments).
 In particular, [Gkuzin13](https://github.com/Gkuzin13/book-library) was one of the projects that made most sense to me, and is ultimately what got me over the hump — thank you!

 ## What I Learned
 1. Better code organization